Also known as: ring leg raise, ring leg hold, isometric ring hang, ring core hang, ring tuck hang

 What are the benefits of the L-Sit Hang?

-The L-Sit Hang builds core strength, hip flexor control, and forearm grip endurance while improving shoulder stability and scapular control.
-It enhances isometric strength and carries over to presses, levers, and advanced ring movements.
+The L-Sit Hang builds core strength, hip flexor endurance, and forearm grip while improving shoulder stability and full-body tension.
+It enhances hold strength on rings and supports better control for other calisthenics skills when practiced consistently with good form.